DovieW/obsidian-pickle-tracking-list/Pickles Tracking List.md

 ## Todo

 **Complete**
-- [ ] Make sure all are tag correctly with size as well
+- [ ] Make sure all are tagged correctly with size as well
 - [x] each image has a different height with margins at top and bottom